cattymod/docs/docs/website/editor-embed.md

 ## Limitations {#limitations}
 - "See Project Page" (Unless you enable it through ?showprojectpage) and "New Tab" are hidden to keep the experience contained when the editor is embedded in another app or site.
+- All links on the Homepage (`/`) are going to open in a new tab to prevent escaping CattyMod in the iframe.

 ## Extras {#extra}
 - You can also embed any CattyMod page but `https://studio.cattymod.app/editor` is the most helpful URL.